dgasmith/opt_einsum/docs/getting_started/input_format.md

 The other input format is to 'interleave' the array arguments with their index labels ('subscripts') in pairs, optionally specifying the output indices as a final argument.
-As with :func:`numpy.einsum`, integers are allowed as these index labels:
+As with `numpy.einsum`, integers are allowed as these index labels:

 ```python